Recent Advances of Multimodal Continual Learning: A Comprehensive Survey: Future Directions

-As discussed in Section~\ref{sec: Continual Learning_Prompt-based}, prompt-based MMCL methods effectively address Challenge~\hyperref[item:High computational costs]{3}: high computational costs, and Challenge~\hyperref[item:Forgetting of the pre-trained knowledge]{4}: degradation of pre-trained zero-shot capability.
+As discussed in Section~\ref{sec: Continual Learning_Prompt-based}, prompt-based MMCL methods effectively address \challengeNumDesc{3}, and \challengeNumDesc{4}.
 However, as shown in \Cref{tab:summarizations}, we note that prompt-based MMCL methods are currently the least represented category.
-Recently, prompt learning techniques are gaining traction in the non-CL setting for multimodal models~\cite{Zhou2022Learning,Khattak2023Maple}.
+Recently, prompt learning techniques are gaining traction in the non-CL setting for multimodal models~\cite{Zhou2022Learning, Khattak2023Maple}.
 Moreover, there are popular prompt tuning methods that combine learning with high-quality templates~\cite{Yao2024CPT}.
 Extending these methods to the MMCL setting facilitates the efficient and effective utilization of pre-trained models.
 Given that the prompt-based category is still in its infancy, there is significant potential for further research and development.

-\subsection{Trustworthy Multimodal Continual Learning}
+\subsubsection{Trustworthy Multimodal Continual Learning}

-With people paying more attention to privacy and governments imposing more related regulations, the demand for trustworthy models is escalating.
-Techniques such as \textit{federated learning} (FL) may be used so that the server model learns knowledge of all clients' data without sharing their raw data.
-FL techniques also help enhance the model robustness, keeping it stable under extreme conditions like malicious attacks~\cite{Zhang2023Survey}.
-With numerous federated continual learning (FCL) methods~\cite{Yang2024Federated}, it would be a promising direction to extend FCL methods to the MMCL setting, thereby enhancing the trustworthiness of MMCL models.
+As public concern for model safety and privacy increases, and governments impose more related regulations, the demand for trustworthy models is escalating.
+To ensure safety, models should prevent and detect \textit{hallucination} and \textit{misinformation} to mitigate risks when deployed in the real world~\cite{Yang2024Give, Apostol2024ContCommRTD}.
+Although there have been related studies in LLMs~\cite{Liu2024Preventing}, such issues in MMCL have not been explored yet.
+A study on multimodal LLMs demonstrates that fine-tuning these models on a single dataset already causes hallucination~\cite{Zhai2023Investigating}.
+While the model learns knowledge during the CL process, it should also continue to control and mitigate hallucination and misinformation.
+Thus, an important and interesting future direction is to extend such studies in MMCL.
+Moreover, models require \textit{safety alignment} with human expectations and social standards to avoid misleading and harmful content~\cite{Liu2024Direct}.
+However, the concept of safety changes and evolves over time.
+Thus, incorporating MMCL techniques into multimodal models is essential to address this changing concept.
+Regarding privacy, techniques such as \textit{federated learning} (FL) enable the server model to learn knowledge of all clients' data without sharing their raw data.
+FL techniques also help enhance model robustness, keeping it stable even under extreme conditions such as malicious attacks intended to compromise the model~\cite{Zhang2023Survey, Lyu2024Privacy}.
+With numerous federated continual learning (FCL) methods, it would be a promising direction to extend FCL methods to the MMCL setting, so that models maintain knowledge of previous tasks and fuse new knowledge from multimodal data of clients with privacy protected~\cite{Yang2024Federated}.